-Create your own copies of the bookstore database scripts create-bks.sql and pop-bks.sql:
+On nrs-projects, create your own copies of the bookstore database scripts create-bks.sql and pop-bks.sql using these commands:

 '''

 cp ~st10/create-bks.sql . # NOTE the space and the period!!

-'''

-'''

 cp ~st10/pop-bks.sql .

 '''

-...and use these to create and populate these tables.
+...and run these in sqlplus to create and populate these tables.

-Then, write a script bks-play.sql that meets the following specifications:
+Then, using nano/emacs/vim (or something else and then sftp'ing your file to nrs-projects), write a script bks-play.sql that meets the following specifications:

-- start it with comment(s) CS 328 HW 1 Problem 4, your name, and the last-modified date - start spooling to a file bks-play-out.txt (and make sure you spool off at the script's end!) - write a prompt command including your name - CHOOSE at least THREE of the following, and precede each of your choices with a prompt command giving the problem part being answered, then your answer for that part.
+- start it with comment(s) containing CS 328 HW 1 Problem 4, your name, and the last-modified date - start spooling to a file bks-play-out.txt (and make sure you spool off at the script's end!) - write a prompt command including your name - CHOOSE at least THREE of the following, and precede each of your choices with a prompt command giving the problem part being answered, then your answer for that part.